Worthies/Forwarding/README.md

 ### Options

 - `-p`: Port mapping in format 'public:private' (can be specified multiple times or comma-separated)
-- `-d`: Optional IP address to use for detecting public IP (default: auto-detect)
+- `-d`: Optional local interface IP to use as the source for public IP detection (instead of auto-detecting the outbound interface).
+This is not the external/public IP.
-- `-l`: Optional listen address (default: auto-detected public IP, use 0.0.0.0 for all interfaces)
+- `-l`: Optional listen address (default: auto-detected local outbound interface IP; use 0.0.0.0 for all interfaces)

 ### Examples